sd0233/sd0233/README.md

 🚀 Full-Stack Developer | AI Enthusiast | Problem Solver

 # 💫 About Me:
-✅ I am currently working on Full-Stack projects.<br><br>🤖 I am looking to create some amazing projects integrated with the use of AI.<br><br>🎯 I am looking for a new role.<br><br>🎓 I am a recent graduate in Computer Science.
+✅ I am currently working on Full-Stack MERN projects.<br><br>🤖 I am looking to create some amazing projects integrated with the use of AI.<br><br>🎯 I am looking for a new role.<br><br>🎓 I am a recent graduate in Computer Science.

 💡 What I Do: